 Gloria was working in the restaurant business and going to school, when one day she heard someone offering a job to her co-worker.

 “I heard them speaking to someone about how they needed someone for a jobsite,” Gloria said.
 “I thought I’d take a chance on it.
 So I quickly gave them my resume, which I kept on hand for moment such as this.”

 After an interview, Gloria soon received her first job in the industry, working at the Marriott at Doral project in Doral, Florida, as a jobsite secretary.

-“I really liked the fast pace and the challenges that came with the job,” Gloria explained.
+“I really enjoyed the fast pace and the challenges that came with the job,” Gloria explained.
 “It really kept me on the go and always learning new things.
-From then on I knew that’s what I wanted to do.
-I found my passion, and that was using my skills to assist anyone I can on any given day.”
+It gave me a better understanding and appreciation for construction.
+From then, I knew there was much to learn in the industry and I was going to learn as much as I could.”

 “My initial goal was just to learn the insurance procedures because I was tired of not knowing how it all worked, yet was responsible for making sure we were transferring risk correctly,” she said.
 “Through that process, I gained a real love for it.”

 Now known to many as an “insurance guru,” Gloria has created resources through the company’s internal website to help equip others with information about the company’s subcontractor qualification requirements.

 “It’s meant to be a one stop shop for many of the questions I receive,” she said.

 She frequently updates the FAQs as trending questions come her way and has included three training videos on both subjects.
 She hopes her strong work ethic and passion for her job encourage others to always go above and beyond in what they do.